beNative/docforge/FUNCTIONAL_MANUAL.md

 - **Search:** A search bar at the top allows you to filter your documents and folders by title.
 - **Documents List:** A hierarchical tree view of all your documents and folders.
+    - **Action Toolbar:** A toolbar at the top of the list provides icon buttons to quickly create a new document, create a new root folder, create a new document from a template, and expand/collapse all folders.
     - **Folders:** Can be expanded or collapsed.
-You can create new folders at the root level.
     - **Documents:** Individual document files.
 Selecting a document opens it in the Main Content Area.
-- **Templates List:** A separate list below your documents for managing reusable templates.
+- **Templates List:** A separate panel below your documents for managing reusable templates.
+This panel is resizable; you can drag its top border to adjust its height.
-- **Action Buttons:**
-    - **New Folder/New Document:** Buttons at the top of the documents list to create new items.
-    - **New Template:** A button at the top of the templates list.
-    - **New from Template...:** A button at the very bottom of the sidebar to create a new document using an existing template.
+    - **Action Toolbar:** The templates panel has its own toolbar for creating new templates.

 The entire list of documents and templates can be navigated using your keyboard's arrow keys.
 Use `Up`/`Down` to move between items, `Right` to expand a folder, `Left` to collapse a folder (or move to its parent), and `Enter` to open the selected item.